rackerlabs/design-system/_component_design/popovers.md

 - **Header (optional)**: The header contains the popover title.
 - **Content area (required)**: The content area can include text, inputs, or interactive content such as a table or visualization.
 - **Footer (optional)**: The footer contains the popover buttons.
-- **Submit and Cancel buttons (optional)**: If buttons are not required, a popover should close when the user clicks outside of the popover.
+- **Submit and Cancel buttons (optional)**: If buttons are not used, a popover should close when the user clicks outside of the popover.

 {% endcolumn %}